Rapidly Growing Retailer Avoids $6.75 Million in Lost Revenue with a Better Process.

 Solution

-• The client hired Cost Control Associates (CCA) to help them proactively avoid missed store opening dates by managing the utilities open and close process for all new stores.
-CCA established a one-month pilot project to ensure success and is now working on a multi-year project to manage an effective opening and closing of utilities accounts.
+The retailer hired Cost Control Associates (CCA) to help them proactively avoid missed store opening dates by managing the their utility open and close process for all new stores.

 CCA Services